linux-minidisc/linux-minidisc/README.md

 Deleting of selected tracks is now supported for NetMD devices in the GUI.
 Tracks on Hi-MD devices cannot be deleted yet.

+## QHiMDTransfer: Upload of MP3 files to NetMD using `ffmpeg`

+Quick'n'dirty implementation of MP3 file upload to NetMD by using `ffmpeg` (the command-line tool) to decode the MP3 to a temporary PCM file.